 Innovating for the Future

-Space plays an important role in our everyday lives, and that trend isn’t changing anytime soon.
-Everything from communications, scientific research, national security, weather reporting and how you find your way home with your phone depends on innovation and leadership in space.
-If America wants to lead in these areas, it needs to lead in space.
+Space plays an important role in our everyday lives, and it will only continue to grow with each passing year.
+Everything from communications, scientific research, national security, weather reporting, and how you find your way home with your phone depends on innovation and leadership in space.
+If America wants to lead on Earth, it needs to lead in space.

 A 21st Century Space Capsule

-Since the last Space Shuttle mission in 2011, America went nearly a decade with no independent way to get humans to the International Space Station.
-Because of this, the U.S. has to rely on international partners for seats on their spacecraft when sending American astronauts into space.
+Since the last Space Shuttle mission in 2011, America went nearly a decade with no independent way to get humans to and from the International Space Station.
+Because of this, the U.S. had to pay an international partner for seats on their spacecraft when sending American astronauts into space.
 America needs to maintain its own home-grown system, and the world needs additional capacity and redundancy in space access.

 Join the Community.